jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

-(1) An alternative holiday provided under section 56 must— (a) be taken by the employee on a day that is agreed between the employer and employee; and (b) be a day that would otherwise be a working day for the employee; and (c) be a whole working day off work for the employee, regardless of the amount of time the employee actually worked on the public holiday.
+(1) An alternative holiday provided under section 56 must— (a) be taken by the employee on a day that is agreed between the employer and employee; and (b) be a day that would otherwise be a working day for the employee; and (c) be a whole working day off work for the employee, regardless of the amount of time the employee actually worked on the public holiday; and
+  (d) not be taken on a public holiday.
-(2) If an employer and employee cannot agree under subsection (1)(a) on when an alternative holiday is to be taken, then the day may be taken—
+(2) If an employer and employee cannot agree under subsection (1)(a) on when an alternative holiday is to be taken, the day must be taken on a date determined, on a reasonable basis, by the employer.
-  (a) on a date determined by the employee, taking into account the employer’s view as to when it is convenient for the employee to take the day; and
-  (b) within 12 months of the employee’s entitlement to the alternative holiday having arisen.
-(3) An employee must give an employer at least 14 days’ notice of his or her intention to take the alternative holiday.
+(3) If subsection (2) applies, the employer must give the employee at least 14 days' notice of the requirement to take the alternative holiday.

 ### 58 When employee may be required to take alternative holiday
-An employer may require an employee to take an alternative holiday on a date determined by the employer only if— (a) 12 months have passed since the employee’s entitlement to the alternative holiday arose; and (b) the employer and employee have not been able to agree under section 57(1)(a) on a date on which the employee will take the day; and
-  (c) the employer has given the employee at least 14 days’ notice of the date on which the employer requires the alternative holiday to be taken.
+[Repealed]

 ### 59 Entitlement to alternative holiday if employee on call on public holiday
 (1) This section—